Jump to download links

 - Now click, select a model from a list, in manufacturer select Chrome OS flex and select Developer-unstable.

-- Plug a USB drive with at least 8 GB of storage and click on Continue.
+- Plug in a USB drive with at least 8 GB of storage and click on Continue.

 - A final confirmation will appear now along with the number of the current latest Chrome OS Flex build.
 Finally, click on Create now button.